ObsidianLabs/eos-studio-docs/source/eosio-cdt/headers.rst

   .. cpp:var:: microseconds elapsed

-    The value used in serilization
+    The value used in serialization